Battle of Midway

 The Battle of Midway, along with the Guadalcanal campaign, is widely considered a turning point in the Pacific War.
-After Midway and the attrition of the Solomon Islands campaign, Japan's ability to replace its losses in materiel and trained men became rapidly insufficient, while the U.S.'s massive industrial and training capabilities increased over time.
+After Midway and the attrition of the Solomon Islands campaign, Japan's ability to replace its losses in materiel and trained men rapidly became insufficient, while the Americans' massive industrial and training capabilities increased over time.
 Historian John Keegan called the battle "the most stunning and decisive blow in the history of naval warfare", while historian Craig Symonds called it "one of the most consequential naval engagements in world history, ranking alongside Salamis, Trafalgar, and Tsushima Strait, as both tactically decisive and strategically influential."